 Gas

 Repair Category 1

-Notes Trade bodies governing gas installations currently advise that gas appliances should be tested prior to change in occupancy and thereafter at least once a year by a Gas Safe registered contractor.
+Notes No significant defects evident.
+Trade bodies governing gas installations currently advise that gas appliances should be tested prior to change in occupancy and thereafter at least once a year by a Gas Safe registered contractor.
 It is assumed that gas appliances comply with relevant regulations.
+A new smart-meter has been installed.

 Water, Plumbing and Bathroom Fittings

 Repair Category 1

-Notes Sanitary fittings are of an older style however appear to stand in a serviceable condition.
+Notes No significant defects evident.